Myth: ESD provides books and materials or enrolls students in an education program.

 Reality: While the parent has the responsibility for their child’s education, learning options extend well beyond the family.
 Some families choose to get together to form study groups or create learning co-ops.
 Some hire a tutor or have their students study certain subjects with knowledgeable friends and family.
 Some students opt for classes through their local public school, community college, or take courses online.
 Many options exist beyond parent and student at the kitchen table with text books.

 Myth: Home school students can’t get into college.

 Reality: Home school students may choose to get a GED, an adult high school diploma or a regular high school diploma through an accredited distance education program.
 Many colleges – state, Ivy League, private, and community colleges – are very welcoming to home school students, with or without a GED or high school diploma.

 Myth: Schools must allow home school students to take classes and attend events.

 Reality: Oregon public schools are required to offer special education to eligible students and to allow home school students to participate in interscholastic activities if they have met the eligibility requirements.
 Schools are not required to allow home school students to attend classes or events, but may do so according to their own individual school or district policy.

 Myth: Home school students are not allowed to play sports at the public school.

-Reality: Home school students may participate in his or her resident school district’s attendance area if the student meets eligibility requirements.
-Home school students establishing eligibility for interscholastic activities (activities where schools compete against one another) must test annually at the end of each school year (prior to Aug.
+Reality: Home school students may participate in interscholastic activities (activities where schools compete against one another) in their resident school district’s attendance area if the student meets eligibility requirements.
+Home school students establishing eligibility for must test annually at the end of each school year (prior to Aug.
 15th) because test scores are used to determine eligibility for the following year.
 Parents need to submit these test results directly to their resident school district.
 A school district also may adopt additional requirements.